ericbulloch/kwmd/write_ups/try_hack_me/ignite.md

 $ su root
 ```

 It worked.
 I'm in!
-The cursor changed to the # character to let me know that I was root.
+The cursor changed to the # character to let me know that I am root.
 I ran the following to get the flag:

 ```bash
 # cat /root/root.txt